Karneades/awesome-security-card-games/README.md

 > A curated list of security card games (which are sometimes known as tabletop exercises).

-Security card games help train your skills for various areas of security, let discuss technical topics while playing a game.
+Security card games help train your skills and enable discussions for various areas of security.

 ## Contents